Charcoal stoves are essential if planning to live off the grid. They are used for cooking and heating the house.

 Build A Fire Inside The Big Drum

 Use firewood as the source of fuel for heating the smaller drum.
-Light fire beneath it and continue to heat for about 7-8 hours.
+Light a fire beneath it and continue to heat for about seven or eight hours.

 You need to achieve the highest temperature possible.
 So, continuously feed dense wood.
 Do not allow the temperature to drop because the fire gets low.